NJBeck/pcpartpicker-scraper/README.md

 * Option to archive results to a mysql database
 * To be run periodically using a task scheduler

-Dependencies: Python 3.7+, requests-html, beautifulsoup4, mysql-connector-python
+Dependencies: Python 3.7+, pyppeteer, beautifulsoup4, mysql-connector-python
     Or you can just use pipenv